Athlete's Foot During Pregnancy: Causes And Home Remedies

 • You can soak your itchy feet for about 15-30 minutes in the acidic solution.

-• The solution reduces the dryness and flakiness of your skin.
+• The solution reduces the dryness and flakiness of your skin, which can be effective in preventing itchy feet in pregnancy.

 Dr. Lindemann recommends, “The most common household agent is vinegar, which is very effective against athlete’s foot or other presentations for fungus.
 In general, fungi are difficult to destroy.
 If you use vinegar, I would recommend one of two choices.
 Either apply it twice a day or soak the webs of your toes with vinegar for ten minutes, which would require four to six ounces of vinegar once or twice daily for ten days.
 You may repeat this as often as needed.
 Vinegar in most countries is available at the grocery store, is effective, safe, and cheap.”